discord-net/Discord.Net/docs/guides/commands/post-execution.md

 Enter [CommandExecuted], an event that was introduced in Discord.Net 2.0.
-This event is raised whenever a command is successfully executed **without any run-time exceptions** or **any parsing or precondition failure**.
+This event is raised whenever a command is executed, regardless of its execution status.
 This means this event can be used to streamline your post-execution design, and the best thing about this event is that it is not prone to `RunMode.Async`'s [ExecuteAsync] drawbacks.

 Thus, we can begin working on code such as: